Old age

-Old age is the range of ages nearing and surpassing the life expectancy of human beings; it is the end of the human life cycle.
-Terms, some of them euphemisms, for people at this age include old people, the elderly (worldwide usage), OAPs (British for Old Age Pensioner), seniors, senior citizens (American), older adults (in the social sciences), and elders (many cultures).
+Old age is the range of ages for people nearing and surpassing life expectancy.
+People of old age are called old people, the elderly, elders, senior citizens, seniors, or older adults.
+Old age is not a definite biological stage: the chronological age denoted as "old age" varies culturally and historically.

-Old people often have limited regenerative abilities and are more susceptible to disease, syndromes, injuries, and other illnesses than younger adults.
 Some disciplines and domains focus on the aging and the aged, such as the organic processes of aging (senescence), medical studies of the aging process (gerontology), diseases that afflict older adults (geriatrics), technology to support the aging society (gerontechnology), and leisure and sport activities adapted to older people (such as senior sport).

-The elderly face social problems related to retirement, loneliness, and ageism.
+Old people often have limited regenerative abilities and are more susceptible to illness and injury than younger adults.
+They face social problems related to retirement, loneliness, and ageism.

-Old age is not a definite biological stage: the chronological age denoted as "old age" varies culturally and historically.
+In the United States, a 2023 national poll found that about 37% of older adults aged 50 to 80 experienced loneliness, and 34% reported feeling socially isolated.
+In response to loneliness among older adults, many nonprofit organizations in North America and the United Kingdom provide companionship through volunteer home visits, phone calls, letters, group activities, and other programs.
+See also :Category:Gerontology organizations and :Category:Charities for the elderly.

 In 2011, the United Nations proposed a human-rights convention to protect old people.

+History

+European

+The history of old age in the History of Europe has been characterized by several prominent features across the last 3000 years: